 In fact, Tulum is a town that makes a perfect base for some of the best experiences in Yucatán.

-Think impressive Mayan ruins, a wide array of picturesque cenotes, as well as a great selection of good restaurants and bars – not to mention that Tulum is home to some of the most innovative hotels and resorts in the whole of Mexico.
+Think of impressive Mayan ruins, a wide array of picturesque cenotes, as well as a great selection of good restaurants and bars – not to mention that Tulum is home to some of the most innovative hotels and resorts in the whole of Mexico.

 That said, here’s my traveller’s guide to Tulum, where I cover all the nifty details to have a wonderful time, including the best things to do in Tulum, where to stay, as well as some insider tips that make your stay unique.

-Tulum is located in the state of Quintana Roo on Mexico’s popular Yucatán peninsula, at about two hours drive from Cancun.
+Tulum is located in the state of Quintana Roo on Mexico’s popular Yucatán peninsula, about two hours drive from Cancun.

 With its white-sand beaches, densely forested jungle, and some of the most stunning sunset points in Yucatán, Tulum is considered one of the best beach destinations in Mexico.